World's Largest Dinosaur: History

 On August 27, 2018, the World's Largest Dinosaur welcomed its two-millionth visitor 18 years after the structure was opened in 2000.
 In 2020 the World's Largest Dinosaur underwent a CA$300,000 restoration which was partially funded by the Government of Canada through the Canadian Experiences Fund.
 The restoration will include a new coat of paint on the dinosaur.

-The sculpture studio artists from Natureworks.com.au (An Australian Ex Museum Preparator - David Joffe) built this giant Tyrannosaurus dinosaur and is still a high attraction in Drumheller today.